mido-dev0ps/mido-dev0ps/README.md

 ### Welcome to my GitHub 🌐

-My name is Alexandre, I'm 21 years old and I've been a developer for over 8 years, I hope you like it!
+My name is Pedro, I'm 18 years old and I've been a developer for over 8 years, I hope you like it!

 > 🔭 I'm a full stack developer! <br/>
-> 💼 CTO of @MoonezPay and @BrightKodeDev
+> 💼 CTO of @MoonezPay.

 ### 📋 Programming Languages:
    ![JavaScript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=black)